mehmetasl/case-fair/README.md

 For full functionality with data persistence:

-1. Follow the detailed instructions in [MONGODB_SETUP.md](./MONGODB_SETUP.md) to create a free MongoDB Atlas cluster
-2. Configure the connection string in `.env.local`
+1. Configure the connection string in `.env.local`
-3. Restart the application
+2. Restart the application

 ## Project Structure